oitee/oitee.github.io/_posts/2026-05-06-why-not-writers.md

 layout: post
 title: Don't move back to the Writers'
 tags: personal
+image: /assets/images/writers_building.webp
 ---

 The reported plan of the new BJP government in West Bengal to shift the state secretariat [back to the Writers' Building](https://www.telegraphindia.com/west-bengal/kolkata/bjp-eyes-return-to-writers-buildings-new-chief-minister-to-take-final-call-prnt/cid/2159221) in BBD Bagh, from Nabanna, may be presented as a pragmatic step and a return to heritage.
 But it is actually a failure of imagination.

 #### What the building was meant for

 The Writers' Building was built in 1777 by Thomas Lyon, on behalf of the British East India Company.
 It was Calcutta's first three-storeyed building — a 150-metre Greco-Roman structure designed to project authority.

 It stood as a grand symbol of who held power, who dispensed it, and who was expected to receive it in silence.
 The building sits at the heart of what was then called the White Town, deliberately separated from the Black Town where the native population lived.
 It was not built for Indians.
 It was built to administer them.

 <a href="/assets/images/writers_building.webp">
     <img src="/assets/images/writers_building.webp" width="50%">